sheaivey/react-chrome-extension/README.md

 # React Chrome Extension
 This is meant to be a starting point for ReactJS chrome extensions.

+A react-router example can be found in the [`react-router`](https://github.com/sheaivey/react-chrome-extension/tree/react-router) branch.

 ## Installation
 You will need the latest yarn